sleede/fab-manager/doc/environment.md

     FORCE_VERSION_CHECK

 In test and development environments, the version won't be check automatically, unless this variable is set to "true".
-<a name="FEATURE_TOUR_DISPLAY"></a>

-    FEATURE_TOUR_DISPLAY

-When logged-in as an administrator, a feature tour will be triggered the first time you visit each section of the application.
-You can change this behavior by setting this variable to one of the following values:
-- "once" to keep the default behavior.
-- "session" to display the tours each time you reopen the application.
-- "manual" to prevent displaying the tours automatically; you'll still be able to trigger them by pressing the F1 key.

 <a name="ALLOW_INSECURE_HTTP"></a>

     ALLOW_INSECURE_HTTP